-Clearly-written engagement letters coupled with a thorough discussion of their contents can be used to help clients understand what they should expect of you and what is expected of them.
+Clearly written engagement letters coupled with a thorough discussion of their contents can be used to help clients understand what they should expect of you and what is expected of them.

 4. Use Declination/Non-engagement and Disengagement Letters

 It is important to distinguish between non-engagement and disengagement letters.
-Non-engagement letters are used when a law firm never actually undertakes representation of the client in a specific matter, while a disengagement is used when the firm’s representation of the client has concluded.
+Non-engagement letters are used when a law firm never actually undertakes representation of the client in a specific matter, while disengagement is used when the firm’s representation of the client has concluded.

 If a law firm decides not to represent a potential client, an official declination or non-engagement letter needs to be given to the potential client.
-The firm can have this letter signed by all parties involved or send the letter to the parties mailing address.
+The firm can have this letter signed by all parties involved or send the letter to the party's mailing address.
 This letter should also include important dates which the potential client should be aware of regarding their case.

 When a firm’s representation has concluded, a disengagement letter should be provided to the client.
-This letter should include a summary of services provided, advise actions the client must take if needed and detail the final bill which will be issued at a later date.
+This letter should include a summary of services provided, advise actions the client must take if needed, and detail the final bill which will be issued at a later date.

 How To Save On Professional Liability Insurance